Get a jumpstart on your college essay!

 Ivy Divider

 We put together a handy checklist of skills to covet, questions to ask, and red flags to look out for when hiring an admissions essay expert.
+In other words: here’s our honest guide to finding the best college essay advising service.

-First, here’s what not to do:
+First, here’s what not to do when seeking college essay assistance:

 1) DON’T believe the Ivy League hype.

 A slew of essay advising services (and general college advisors) lead by promoting their Ivy League pedigree.
-While we recognize the value of an education from these top-tier institutions, we also have found that it is not synonymous with being qualified for and skilled at college essay advising.
+While we recognize the value of an education from those top-tier institutions, we have found that it is not synonymous with being qualified for (or skilled at) college essay advising.
 Just because someone was able to gain admission to Harvard or Yale or UPenn doesn’t mean they know how to help you get in.
 We employ experts based on their past essay advising experience, creativity, and ability to effectively guide a student through the essay-writing process.
-We don’t discriminate against those who don’t have Ivy League diplomas; and if we did, we would have missed out on hiring some of CEA’s most brilliant and beloved consultants.
+We don’t discriminate against those who don’t have Ivy League diplomas; if we did, we would have missed out on hiring some of CEA’s most brilliant and beloved consultants.
 Success with your own application to an Ivy League university does not equal an innate ability to help others succeed with theirs.

 2) DON’T believe the former admissions officer hype.